 Real estate consists of directly owned investments and real estate joint ventures.
 Real estate that is directly owned is carried at depreciated cost.
-Real estate joint ventures consist primarily of office buildings, industrial warehouses, unimproved land for future development, and affordable housing real estate joint ventures.
+Real estate joint ventures consist primarily of office buildings, industrial warehouses, land in the process of development, unimproved land for future development, and affordable housing real estate joint ventures.
 Real estate joint ventures are consolidated when required.
 The initial cost of the non-consolidated affordable housing real estate joint ventures is amortized in proportion to the tax credits and other tax benefits received and the net investment performance is recognized in the Consolidated Statements of Comprehensive Income as a component of Income Tax Expense.
-The investments in other non-consolidated real estate joint ventures are recorded using the equity method of accounting, in which the initial cost of the investment is adjusted for earnings and cash contributions.
+The investments in other non-consolidated real estate joint ventures are recorded using the equity method of accounting, in which the initial cost of the investment is adjusted for earnings and cash contributions or distributions.